sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-floorplan/fiori-ios-scpms-floorplan.md

 </EntityType>
 ```

-The app you've generated with the SAP Cloud Platform SDK for iOS Assistant (iOS Assistant) has currently its UI.
+The app you've generated with the SAP BTP SDK Assistant for iOS (Assistant) has currently its UI.
 You're going to make that app your own now.

 Open the `Main.storyboard`, select all displayed View Controllers and delete them.